 A walk-in shower installation price, like all building projects, is largely affected by the quality and functionality of the fixtures and fixings installed and of the bathrooms wall and floor size.
 Although a Disabled Facilities Grant can, in some circumstances, pay for all or part of an adaption, your choice of products and even colour scheme options may be limited.

 The most important factor I could recommend and advise to you is that the lowest quote to install a walk-in shower is not necessarily the best or cheapest option in the long and short term.
 You wouldn't buy a car just on its price.
 The car would need to be suitable for your personal needs and requirements for today and for the duration you intend to own it, reliable and recommend with a 5-star after-sales service and be appropriate for the road systems, fuel filling stations and service garages in your area.

 The best judge of character is your gut feeling, and if something doesn't feel right, it probably isn't.

-Help contribute to this article and others reading it and leave a comment below for the cost you'd be happy to pay for a modern bathroom adaption.
+Help contribute to this article and others reading it and leave us a comment below and tell us the cost that you have or would be happy to pay for a modern bathroom adaption—many thanks.

 Please feel free to share this article.